Things have been very interesting in Budapest Hungary for our expat family when it comes to starting our homestay business.

 Today we are full of students for our fall break and our first summer was completely full as well.
 We have half French and half Hungarian teenagers living with us, which means the idea is catching on!
 Most people have some ties to France and are already familiar with the program so they feel they are getting a great opportunity not having to travel so far, and the price point staying at home without airline tickets or train fees makes it a good deal.

 On the business side of things the website is getting more and more hits.
 We have a website company helping us with the new Hungarian words for the SEO end of things, and Facebook business pages and overall exposure.

 This last week we joined the Canadian Chamber of Commerce to get the word out and made some good networking connections.
-We also have magazines interested in our story a well as the TV show House Hunters International where we share our home and tell our story.
+We also have magazines interested in our story as well as the TV show House Hunters International where we will share our new home and tell our story.